cs205-sp-26/Lab1/Lab1b.md

 cd labs       # Move to the new dir
 ```

-Now follow [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) to clone your team's lab-1b repository. **Make sure to select "ssh" option instead of "https" when copying the link.**

-The instructions linked above conclude with you running the following command on your local machine:
+Now clone your team's by running the following command on your local machine:
 ```
 git clone git@github.com:cs205-sp-26/lab-1b-YOUR-USER-NAME.git